Scan $B$-Statistic for Kernel Change-Point Detection: INTRODUCTION

-Besides presenting the new $M$-statistics, our contributions also include: (1) deriving accurate approximations to the significance level in the offline case, and average run length (ARL) in the online case, for our $M$-statistics, which enable us to determine thresholds efficiently without recurring to the onerous simulations (e.g. repeated bootstrapping); (2) obtaining a closed-form variance estimator which allows us to form the $M$-statistic easily; (3) developing novel structured ways to design background blocks in the offline setting and rules for update in the online setting, which also leads to desired correlation structures of our statistics that enable accurate approximations for tail probability; (4) we further improve the accuracy of our approximations by including correction terms that take into account the skewness of the kernel-based statistics.
-To approximate the asymptotic tail probabilities, we adopt a highly sophisticated technique based on change-of-measure, recently developed in a series of paper by Yakir and Siegmund et al.~\citep{YakirBook2013}.
-The numerical accuracy of our approximations are validated by numerical examples.
-We demonstrate the good performance of our method using real speech and human activity data.
+Our main theoretical contribution includes accurate theoretical approximations to the false-alarm rate of scan $B$-statistics.
+Controlling false alarms is a key challenge in change-point detection.
+Specifically, this means to quantify the significance level for offline change-point detection, and the average run length (ARL) for online change-point detection.
+Here, we cannot directly rely on the null property of the $B$-test statistic established in the existing work, because the scan statistics take the maximum of multiple statistics computed over overlapping data blocks that causes strong correlations.
+Hence, one cannot use the central limit theorem or even the martingale central limit theorem.
+Instead, we adopt a recently developed change-of-measure technique by \citet{YakirBook2013} for scan statistics, which are capable of dealing with the more challenging situation here.

-Finally, through our study we notice another interesting difference between our change-point detection problem and the fixed sample size two-sample test.
-In two-sample test, it is always beneficial to increase the block size $B$ as the distribution for the statistic under the null and the alternative will be better separated.
-However, this is no longer true in online change-point detection, because a larger block size inevitably causes a larger detection delay.
+Our contribution also includes: (1) obtaining a closed-form variance estimator, which allows easy calculation of the scan $B$-statistics; (2) further improving the accuracy of our approximations by taking into account the skewness of the kernel-based statistics.
+The accuracy of our approximations is validated by numerical examples.
+Finally, we demonstrate the good performance of our method using real-data, including speech and human activity data.